NewsAppsUMD/mdboe_spending/README.md

 4. `jurisdiction(slug)`: This function handles the route for displaying jurisdiction details.
 It takes the slug of the jurisdiction as a parameter, retrieves the jurisdiction details from the database based on the slug, and fetches associated vendor records.
 Finally, it renders the `jurisdiction.html` template, passing the jurisdiction and vendor records as context.

+### Run the app in Codespaces

+Create a codespace, then in the terminal run the following commands:

+1. pip install -r requirements.txt
+2. python app.py